 History of the War on Drugs

-President Richard Nixon officially declared the War on Drugs in 1971, calling drug abuse “public enemy number one”.
+President Richard Nixon officially declared war on Drugs in 1971, calling drug abuse “public enemy number one.”
 This declaration came in the midst of the Vietnam War.
-Reports continued to emerge that American servicemen were returning from the war addicted to marijuana and heroin.
+Reports continued to emerge that American service members were returning from the war addicted to marijuana and heroin.
 The early phases of the War on Drugs focused on increasing mandatory minimum sentences for drug crimes and fighting against drug trafficking in the U.S.

 For over 22 years, people from all over the world have chosen Waismann Method as their opioid detox provider.We know the challenges you face and the importance of creating a unique and personal experience for you right from the start.

 Call for Detox Options 1-800-423-2482

 In 2017, Rachael Leigh Cook released a follow-up commercial highlighting the change in focus of the anti-drug movement.
 Rather than using shock value, the video makes an emotional appeal to viewers.
 It asks them to focus on the negative impact of our current policy decisions on individuals’ lives.
 The video is a recognition of the failed policies of the War on Drugs.
 Sadly, it has served only to incarcerate massive numbers of Americans, drive families further into poverty, and perpetuate the cycle of drug abuse.

 Today, the War on Drugs continues, yet the victims of this war are largely unseen.
 The U.S. is currently in the throes of an opioid epidemic fueled by prescription painkiller abuse and easy access to heroin.
 Unlike the shock value of the older War on Drugs commercials, many people do not realize the extent of today’s battle.
 For that reason, the opioid epidemic has been called a silent battle in the War on Drugs.